AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Locating restaurants: `find`

+Trying to search for a restaurant?
 You can enter a keyword to locate specific restaurants in the directory.
 The keyword searches across the name, address, phone number, and tags all at once.

 Format: `find KEYWORD`